Looking to hire Laravel developers? Try LaraJobs

 Feature Purpose

-Subscriber lookup/delete Manage contacts where provider supports it.
+Subscriber subscribe Create or update contacts where the provider endpoint supports it.

 List/group subscribe Subscribe contacts to configured list aliases.